 After the epoxy glue had dried, I was able to clamp these knobs in my drill press.

 By spinning them quickly and holding sandpaper against the knobs, I was able to give it the shape I wanted.

 To do this, I have used different sandpaper grits.

 I started with P80, followed by P120 and P180.

 If you want to know more about how to choose the right sandpaper, check out this article I wrote earlier: The perfect sandpaper grit guide for woodworking.

 A final step in making this tool was the provision to clamp a pencil so that circles can be drawn with this tool.

-I drilled a hole of 8 mm depth with a 12 mm Forstner bit.
+On the side of this DIY measuring tool, I drilled a hole of 8 mm depth with a 12 mm Forstner bit.

 Later you will find out why I did this.

 I made that cut about 5 mm from the edge of the tool and about 2 cm beyond where the pencil will be.